Jamal-Dabari/Jamal-Dabari/README.md

 - 👋 Hi, I’m @Jamal-Dabari
 - Web and Mobile Development
 Technologies:
+Java
+  - Spring
+  - SpringBoot
-- C++
+  - Maven
+Python
-- Python
+  - Flask
-- Java
+  - Django

-- HTML
+HTML
-- CSS
+CSS
+JavaScript

 <!---
 Jamal-Dabari/Jamal-Dabari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.